trezz/delta/README.md

-# Delta - C generic containers inspired by Go
+# Delta - C11 generic containers inspired by Go

 The delta library provides the following containers, implemented in C89:
 * A "generic" string hashmap mapping C strings (`const char*`) keys to values of any type.